Fradley: Village amenities

 Fradley has its own village hall which was completed in the early 2000s and an additional community hall on adjacent land.
 The village church, St. Stephen's Church, was built in 1861 on the corner of Church Lane and Old Hall Lane.
 A Victorian schoolhouse, which had stood beside the church since 1875, was demolished in 2008 to make room for modern classrooms at St. Stephen's Primary School.

 Fradley is close to the A38 road Ryknild Street (which became a dual-carriageway in 1958) and is served by bus services to Lichfield and Burton upon Trent.
 A railway line passes close to the eastern side of the village but no station exists in Fradley, the nearest passenger station is now Lichfield Trent Valley railway station serving the West Coast Main Line, the London-Crewe line and acting as the terminus for the Cross-City Line.
 From 1849 until 1965, Alrewas railway station on the South Staffordshire Line was the closest passenger station to Fradley but was closed on 18 January 1965 by the British Railways Board.

 The Coventry Canal runs through the village and merges with the Trent and Mersey Canal at nearby Fradley Junction.
 Several bridges cross the Coventry Canal in Fradley, including Bell Bridge which carries the A38.

-Fradley has a small Post Office/newsagent located in Church Lane and there are several retail units at the Stirling Centre near Fradley South - including two take-away restaurants, a Co-operative Food convenience store, a cafe, a hair salon and a gym.
-The Fradley Arms Hotel is located adjacent to the southbound carriageway of the A38, next door to the Premier Inn Lichfield and a new public house is planned for a site near Fradley Park.
+Sheasby Park, a large development in the south of the village, is under development and will introduce 624 new houses to the village.
+Additionally further housing development is in progress to the north of the canal.

-Currently, more new houses are being built adjacent to the Stirling Centre - this estate is nominally called Sheasby Park.
-This will be a large addition to the village and will introduce 700 new houses to the wider Fradley South development.
+Fradley is served by Diamond bus services 12 and 12E connecting to Lichfield and Burton.
+These were previously operated by Midland Classic prior to the depot being sold.
+Since 2024, Select Bus Services have operated service 33 between Lichfield and the new Anson Gardens/Fradley Manor estate.